Bibliothèque François Mitterrand station: History

-The Bibliothèque François Mitterrand station opened in 1998 when Line 14 was first opened.
-Its architect is Antoine Grumbach, a different architect from the other Line 14 metro stations.
+The Bibliothèque François Mitterrand station opened in October 1998 with the opening of Line 14.
 From the opening of Line 14 until 25 June 2007, this station functioned as the line's southern terminus.
 Further work extended the line to a new station to the southwest, Olympiades, which opened on 26 June 2007.

-It is expected that the Line 14 will be extended to Orly Airport.
-As of Mars 2021, the tunnels have been dug.
+On 24 June 2024, Line 14 is extended further south to Orly Airport.
+During construction of the station, the conceptual name was "Tolbiac – Masséna", before a decision was taken to name the station after the nearby Bibliothèque nationale de France.

-The station Masséna of the RER C closed when the Bibliothèque François Mitterrand station opened, to allow for the transfer of passengers between the metro and RER lines.
+In December 2000, the RER C station opened, allowing the transfer of passengers between the metro and RER lines.
+The nearby Boulevard Masséna station on RER C closed following the opening of this RER station.

+Architecture and art

+Unlike the majority of Line 14 stations, Bibliothèque François Mitterrand station was designed by French architect and urban planner Antoine Grumbach.
+The station uses many of the design elements used throughout Line 14 such as platform edge doors.

+Two pieces of public art are located in the station.
+La Pluie de citations (Rain of Quotes) by French writer Jean-Christophe Bailly consists of engraved quotes on medallions, embedded into the station architecture.
+L'Escalier des signes et des nombres (Staircase of Signs and Numbers) by Grumach consists of a monumental staircase with numbers in a wide variety of languages.

 Nearby attractions

-This station serves the area known as Tolbiac, between the Seine and the train tracks of the network of the Gare d'Austerlitz, which includes the BnF and the headquarters of the Réseau Ferré de France, the French equivalent of the UK's Network Rail), and the BnF's large new cinema, etc.
+This station serves the area known as Tolbiac, between the Seine and the train tracks of the network of the Gare d'Austerlitz, which includes the BnF and the headquarters of the Réseau Ferré de France, the BnF's large new cinema, etc.

 From this station, within walking distance is the church of Notre-Dame de la Gare, rue de Domrémy, on the Place Jeanne-d'Arc.